oroinc/documentation/book/security.rst

 Protecting Resources
 --------------------

-After having configured which permissions a user can be granted on a particular entity, you have to make sure that the permissions are taken into account when checking if a user has access to a resource.
-Depending on the resource, this check can be performed automatically by the OroSecurityBundle or requires some additional configuration by you.
+After having configured which permissions a user can be granted to a particular entity, you have to make sure that the permissions are taken into account when checking if a user has access to a resource.
+Depending on the resource, this check can be performed automatically by the OroSecurityBundle or require some additional configuration made by you.

 Restricting Access to Controller Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's assume that you have configured an entity to be protectable via ACLs.
+Let us assume that you have configured an entity to be protectable via ACLs.
 You have granted
 some of its objects to a set of users.
 Now you can now control who can enter certain resources through
-a controller method.
+the controller method.
 Restricting access can be done in two different ways:

 #.
 Use the ``@Acl`` annotation on a controller method, providing the entity class name and the
    permission to check for: